Let's say you've decided to hire a professional. We can predict the next question on your lips:

 Start by giving serious thought to your site's function.
 Looks aren't enough; what do you need your website to do?
 Asked differently, what can your site do - or entice your customers to do - that would make your job easier and your business more efficient?
 Write down your wish list, alongside any questions or concerns you may have.
 You may also find it helpful to prioritize certain features, since greater functionality often equates to higher costs.

 Once you’ve got an idea of your needs, you’ll want to find out which web design companies can cater to them.
-The best way to do this is by contacting a few companies directly and asking them questions:

 Who are your past clients?